SimpleShowing is a real estate brokerage that advertises discounted listing fees for home sellers and large commission rebates for buyers.

 - Charges minimum fees on lower-priced homes

-- Incentivizes buyers to look at fewer homes in-person
+- Encourages buyers to look at fewer homes in person

-This approach allows SimpleShowing to offer a 1% commission rate, potentially saving you thousands of dollars compared to full-price realtors.
+This approach allows SimpleShowing to offer a 1% commission rate, potentially saving you thousands of dollars compared with full-price realtors.

-However, if your home sells for less than $350,000, minimum fees will limit your savings.
+However, if your home sells for less than $350,000, its minimum fee of $5,000 will limit your savings.
 And below $120,000, SimpleShowing may cost MORE than selling with a conventional brokerage.

 How much does SimpleShowing cost?

-Selling with SimpleShowing typically costs between 3.5-4% of your home’s sale price.
-This includes its advertised 1% listing fee, plus 2.5-3% for the buyer’s agent commission.
+Selling with SimpleShowing typically costs between 3.5–4% of your home’s sale price.
+This rate consists of the advertised 1% listing fee, plus 2.5–3% for the buyer’s agent commission.